 I like to compare the lawyers in our firm to doctors.
 We may serve very different purposes, but our businesses are similar.
 Except that they are not similar at all.

 People get hurt pretty bad and need a doctor.
 They know it is coming some day so they buy health insurance.
-But they also get little hurts and want to go to the doctor anyway.
+But they also get little hurt and want to go to the doctor anyway.
 This is actually why health insurance is so unsustainable: instead of buying a simple insurance program (mitigating catastrophic risk by spreading it across a large group), people also want a medical plan (pre-paying for certain-to-occur injuries and maladies).
-If you have ever gone without insurance or tried to buy an affordable policy, you know that you can get catastrophic coverage at a much more reasonable rate than the medical-type-plan.
+If you have ever gone without insurance or tried to buy an affordable policy, you know that you can get catastrophic coverage at a much more reasonable rate than the medical-type plan.

 Sit with that in your mind for a minute, then think about lawyers.
 Very few people buy lawyer insurance.
 Most people need a lawyer and then go looking for one.
 They compare prices, see that most lawyers charge an hourly rate, and know they’re spending a lot so they try to get the best fit.
 People who call a lawyer are usually in a pretty big bind.
 Something in their life is all tangled up and they want help unraveling the ball of string.
 They are often frustrated that lawyers charge anything for that, and especially that they charge so much.